-- 2.2.1 The institution assesses students' learning levels and organises special programmes for both slow and advanced learners. - The Institution employs varied strategies to identify and help students' diversity in learning levels such as slow and advanced learners.
-Orientation on the Programme and Institution at the beginning , Bridge courses followed by a basic assessment test in Basic Maths, Communicative English and core courses, Mentor mentee system, welldefined models of continuous evaluation system pinpoints slow and advanced learners.
-Strategies for slow learners: Students' intellectual capability is strengthened by group discussions, scrap books , chart preparations and assignments.
+2.2.1 - The institution assesses students' learning levels and organises special programmes for both slow and advanced learners.

+The Institute employs varied strategies to identify and help slow and advanced learners.
+Orientation on the Course and College at the time of joining ,Bridge courses followed by a basic assessment test in Basic Maths, Communicative English and core subjects ,Mentor mentee system, well-defined models of continuous evaluation system identifies slow and advanced learners.
+Strategies for slow learners: Students' intellectual capability is enhanced by group discussions, chart preparations and assignments.
 Reference books, study materials, question banks facilitate better understanding of the subjects.
-Oneto-one interaction with faculty member, revision and remedial classes facilitate concept elucidation.
-Strategies for advanced learners: Participation in conferences, seminars, quizzes, poster competitions, and paper presentations in other Colleges, MOOC and other online courses, encouragement for competitive exams and professional courses in their domain.
+One-to-one interaction with faculty member, revision and remedial classes facilitate concept clarification.
+Strategies for advanced learners: The following initiatives stimulate the advanced learners: participation in conferences, seminars, quizzes, poster competitions, and paper presentations in other Colleges, MOOC and other online courses, encouragement for competitive exams and professional courses in their domain.
 They are motivated to get proficiency awards, organise subject related exhibitions, teach junior students and practise peer teaching with case study under faculty guidance.
-Leadership positions and training in organization skills as class representatives, students' Union Council members, Clubs and Association activities help them to excel in academics and cocurricular activities.
+Leadership positions and training in organization skills as class representatives, student's Union Council members, Clubs and Association activities help them to excel in academics and cocurricular activities.

 File Description Documents

 Upload any additional information View File

-Paste link for additional information https://cmscollege.edu.in/sc/wp-content/uploads/2025/01/2.2.1 STUDENTS-DIVERSITY.pdf
+Paste link for additional information http://cmscbe.com/wp-content/uploads/2024/ 05/2.2 Students-Diversity.pdf